dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-CONTROL-PLANE.md

 `--config-patch-control-plane @patches/dal-indigo-core-1-controlplane-init.yaml` contains:
 * Configures the VIPs on all interfaces and configures VLANs

-`--config-patch-worker @patches/dal-indigo-core-1-worker-init.yaml` contains:
+`--output-dir templates/dal-indigo-core-1/` writes the outputs into the templates file, these cannot be directly applied and must be rendered first (see below)

-* Configures further node labels for node groups and configures VLANs
+`--output-types controlplane,talosconfig` don't write the workers out yet as we will write per-worker-class configs later

-The above will output generic `controlplane.yaml` and `worker.yaml` config files.
-Unfortunately these are both unable to be directly applied, we need to specialise each of these for each node (as we have unique node hostnames).
-We'll do the `controlplane.yaml` and `worker.yaml` later on.
+The above will output a generic `controlplane.yaml` config file along with a `talosconfig` file we can use to authenticate to the Talos API on the cluster (once it's bootstrapped).

-Configure each nodes config file:
+Configure each control plane nodes config file:
 ```bash
 mkdir -p nodes/dal-indigo-core-1/